Frequently asked questions.

 What populations do you work with?

-I work with individuals 18+ in Colorado and Texas, and specialize in complex trauma.
+I work with individuals 18+ and specialize in complex trauma.
 Most clients come in to feel more connected to their body, emotions, needs, life-purpose, authenticity, and sense of aliveness.
 When we humans are disconnected from those core states of being, symptoms such as depression and anxiety become patterns that impact internal well-being and wreak havoc in our relationships.
 Some of the common issues I work with are healing childhood trauma, healing from abusive relationships, adult children of narcissistic parents, adults with narcissistic or borderline tendencies, panic, OCD, toxic-shame, addictions, and codependency.
 I do not work with children or couples.

 50 min. individual therapy session $160